-If you know a teen or young woman with Down syndrome, then you might be wondering about gift ideas.
+If you know a teen or young woman with Down syndrome, then you might need gift ideas now and then.
 Luckily, my sister, Katie, has been working on her birthday list.
-Over the years, I’ve seen the gifts she’s loved and the gifts she ignores.
-As she plans her birthday list, I’m writing down what she likes.
+There are things she likes and things she ignores.
+So, how do you pick a winner?

 Every young woman with Down syndrome is different.
 She has her own personality and interests.
 However, there are a few things that many people have in common.

 Of course, anyone can talk about gift ideas, related to Down syndrome or not.
-So, this post is going to be a little different.
-How do you pick a gift that won’t end up forgotten in the back of a closet?
+So, let’s talk about how to pick the best gift.
+How do you avoid choosing something that ends up in the closet?

-Here are details on the gift ideas that a young woman with Down syndrome might enjoy.
+Here are details on the gift ideas to make a young woman with Down syndrome feel excited to open presents.

 7. Cute Clothes and Accessories

 Many young women with Down syndrome like cute clothes.
 My sister puts thought into her outfits.
 Sometimes, she adds hair clips or headbands.
 And she’ll try jewelry if it’s easy to take on and off.

 However, clothes can be tricky.
 If you want to pick something she’ll wear, then consider these:

 - Size: Make sure it fits.
 Ask her family.